FRENSIE/FRENSIE/README.md

 **Advanced:**

 1. download the latest source release of cmake [CMake 3.17.1+ source](https://cmake.org/download/)
+2. create a directory for cmake (e.g. software/cmake): `mkdir /software/cmake`
-2. move the cmake-3.x.tar.gz file to the cmake directory (e.g. software/cmake)
+3. move the cmake-3.x.tar.gz file to the cmake directory: `mv cmake-3.x.tar.gz /path-to/cmake/`
-3. move to the cmake directory
+4. move to the cmake directory: `cd /path-to/cmake/`
-4. extract the files from the tar file with `tar -xvf cmake-3.x.tar.gz`
+5. extract the files from the tar file with `tar -xvf cmake-3.x.tar.gz`
-5. make a symbolic link to the new directory: `ln -s cmake-x src`
+6. make a symbolic link to the new directory: `ln -s cmake-x src`
-6. create a build directory: `mkdir build`
+7. create a build directory: `mkdir build`
-7. move to the build directory (e.g. software/cmake/build)
+8. move to the build directory (e.g. software/cmake/build): `cd build`
-8. run `../src/configure --prefix=absolute-path-to_software/cmake`
+9. run `../src/configure --prefix=absolute-path-to_software/cmake`
-9. launch the build of CMake `make -j n`, where n is the number of threads to use while building
+10. launch the build of CMake `make -j n`, where n is the number of threads to use while building
-10. test the build with `make test`
+11. test the build with `make test`
-11. install CMake with `make install`
+12. install CMake with `make install`
-12. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/cmake/bin:$PATH`
+13. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/cmake/bin:$PATH`
-13. run `exec bash`
+14. run `exec bash`
-14. run `cmake --version` and verify that the output is 3.x
+15. run `cmake --version` and verify that the output is 3.x

 ### Building Doxygen - optional
 **Basic:**